Identifying your learning and development needs

 A learning and development need is the knowledge, skill or behaviour that you need to acquire in order to carry out the duties of your role.

 You and your line manager will talk during your annual appraisal about your learning and development needs, and you will work together to identify a personal development plan.
+This will then feed into an overall Faculty/Service Staff Development Plan, which is discussed by a nominated representative(s) and Human Resources, in order to progress development needs within the plan.

 See below for advice about planning your development.